veeraj-k/Java-Swing-ExpenseTracker-MotionCut/README.md

 * View Expenses: Users can view a list of their recorded expenses, including details such as the description, amount etc.
 * Expense Summaries: Summarizes the expenses for a given month or year.
 * User-Friendly Interface:A user-friendly interface that prompts users to input their expenses and displays summaries clearly.
-* Data Persistence: Ensure that the entered expenses are saved in locally hosted mysql database.
+* Data Persistence: Ensure that the entered expenses are saved in the sqlite database.
 * Input Validation:  Handle input validation to ensure that users enter valid expense details.

 ## Screenshots